pennmem/cmlreaders/docs/data_guide.rst

   6 alpha-numeric characters in length, for example R1001P.
 - localization: Each time a subject undergoes surgery to add or remove electrodes, this is considered a new localization.
 Localizations are 0-indexed.
-  Data at this level changes whenever there is a new localization,
+  Data at this level changes whenever there is a new localization. (iEEG only)
 - montage: Any change to a subject's montage results in a new montage number.
   Montage changes can occur when when the set of contacts used for recording changes.
-Note: Montage numbers do not reset in the case of a new localization.
+Note: Montage numbers do not reset in the case of a new localization. (iEEG only)
 - session: Data that is unique to a single session of a particular experiment.
   This is the lowest level of data stored since localization/montage/etc. are fixed for the duration of a session.